Top 5 Best Landing Page Builder Plugins for WordPress

 Landing pages must be a bit more fluid, and should allow you to go from a single column to a grid layout, content-sidebar, etc — all within the same page.
 In short, you need a more freehand layout.

-A great way of building freehand layouts in 2020 is via drag-and-drop page builder interfaces.
+A great way of building freehand layouts is via drag-and-drop page builder interfaces.

 Sometimes, you don’t want to or don’t have the time to build a landing page from scratch.
 That’s where pre-built templates come in handy.

 The more of these templates you have access to, the better.

 This is both about the quality and quantity of the templates.